Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Main contributions

-This paper makes the following key contributions. \begin{itemize} \itemsep{-4pt} \item In contrast to the current literature where the form of the negative sampling distribution is often heuristically motivated, albeit backed with good intuition and insight, we start with a principled (and novel) min-max perspective for sampling hard negatives.
+\begin{itemize} \item In contrast to the current literature where the form of the negative sampling distribution is often heuristically motivated, albeit backed with good intuition and insight, we start with a principled (and novel) min-max perspective for sampling hard negatives.
 This formulation features negative sampling as an optimal (worst-case) coupling (a joint distribution subject to marginal constraints) between the anchor, positive, and negative samples. \item We show that for a large class of contrastive loss functions, the resulting min-max formulation contains degenerate solutions.
-We believe this provides the first theoretical justification in the unsupervised setting (to the best of our knowledge) that selecting worst-case negative sampling distributions can produce degenerate solutions motivating the needs for some type of regularization. \item Taking a cue from the theory of Optimal Transport (OT) we propose to regularize the coupling in various ways and recover the parametric choice of the negative sampling distribution proposed in \citep{robinson2020contrastive} as a special case of entropy-regularized OT coupling. \item We conduct several experiments using our entropy-regularized OT negative sampling framework to empirically corroborate the results of \citep{robinson2020contrastive}. \end{itemize}
+We believe this provides the first theoretical justification in the unsupervised setting (to the best of our knowledge) that selecting worst-case negative sampling distributions can produce degenerate solutions motivating the need for some type of regularization. \item We provide a framework for designing negative sampling distributions through the theory of regularized {OT}.
+We show that a negative sampling distribution having a parametric form similar to the one proposed in \cite{robinson2021contrastive} can be obtained as a special case of regularized {OT} with entropic regularization.
+We conduct several experiments using our entropy-regularized OT negative sampling framework to empirically corroborate the results of \cite{robinson2021contrastive}. \item Through the insight of regularized {OT}, we proposed a new cost function for the design of the hard negative distribution.
+With the designed negative distribution, the learned representation function shows consistently better performance on the downstream task when using a KNN classifier. \end{itemize}